 Applicants to this School of Public Health program should apply through SOPHAS, a centralized application service for accredited schools and programs in public health.
 The application opens August 17.
 Brown University School of Public Health GRE reporting code: 7765.

-Admission requirements: Master's degree and/or relevant work experience preferred
+Admission requirements: Bachelor's degree required; relevant work experience preferred

 GRE General: Required

 GRE Subject: Not required